 Tips to Overcome These Challenges and Start Initiating More Often

-The first step in overcoming the reluctance to initiate intimacy is to recognize and challenge the social conditioning that discourages women from being sexually assertive.
+1. Recognize and Challenge Social Conditioning The first step in overcoming the reluctance to initiate intimacy is to recognize and challenge the social conditioning that discourages women from being sexually assertive.
 Understanding that these beliefs are outdated and limiting can help women feel more empowered to take the lead in their sexual relationships.

-It’s clinically proven that couples who talk about sex experience more desire, arousal, orgasms, erectile function and less pain during sex.
+2. Communicate Openly with Your Partner It’s clinically proven that couples who talk about sex experience more desire, arousal, orgasms, erectile function and less pain during sex.
 I repeat this often because it’s a helpful reminder!

 Start seeing your partner as an ally, and share how you genuinely feel about initiating sex in your relationship.
 What holds you back?
 Why?
 What would you like to change?